ubirch/ubirch-testkit/README.md

                 "V": "<supply voltage in [V]>"
             }
     ```
-...and send it to the Ubirch data service.
-Further, it packs the SHA 256 hash of the data into a chained UPP (Ubirch Protocol Package)
+...and send it to the UBIRCH data service.

+It then packs the SHA 256 hash of the data into a signed and chained UPP (Ubirch Protocol Package) which is the certificate
-which is the certificate of the data's authenticity, and sends it to the Ubirch public blockchain based authentication and timestamping service.
+ of the data's authenticity, and sends it to the UBIRCH public blockchain based authentication and timestamping service.

 ## Check Blockchain Anchoring